apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

                               millisecond resolution.
 cqts  Client Request          Same as cqtq_, but as an integer without
                               sub-second resolution.
-cqtt  Client Request          Client request timestamp in the 24-hour format
+cqth  Client Request          Same as cqts_, but represented in hexadecimal. cqtt  Client Request          Client request timestamp in the 24-hour format
                               ``hh:mm:ss`` (two digit hour, minutes, and
                               seconds - with leading zeroes as necessary).